IkoStirling/AliyatRenderer/Readme.md

 		Class name (without prefix) with large camel hump Member functions and variables use small humps Private variables use underscore prefix

+	Shader Style

+    	uniform variable like: u_projection
+		vertex layout variable like: aPos
+		fragment in variable like: v_color
 ### Project Dependence
 Before execute this program, preparing these packages: